alex-page/blazing-fast-gh-pages-deploy/README.md

 ## Why did you make another action to deploy to GitHub pages?

-This action is JavaScript only for maximum speed 🚀
+This GitHub action uses JavaScript only for maximum speed 🚀

 ## Usage